mdo91/instagarm-followers/README.md

 SegmentedButtonsView and MainViewController.

-for instatnce in the code below:
+for instance in the code below:

 ```swift
 lazy var segmentedButtonsView:SegmentedButtonsView = {